Official Website of the Vatican Museums

 Photography is allowed in most areas, but flash photography and tripods are prohibited.
 Additionally, photography and videos are not allowed inside the Sistine Chapel.
 Always check the specific area’s photography guidelines before taking photos.

-Does the official Vatican Museums website provide information on accessible services?
+Does the official Vatican Museum website provide information on accessible services?

 Yes, the Vatican Museums are wheelchair accessible.
 The official Vatican Museums website provides detailed information on accessibility options, including ramps, elevators, and wheelchairs.